Sylius/Sylius/docs/components/Addressing/interfaces.rst

 ZoneInterface
 ~~~~~~~~~~~~~

-This interface should be implemented by models representing a single zone. |br|
+This interface should be implemented by models representing a single zone.

 It also holds all the :doc:`/components/Addressing/zone_types`.

 .. note::